TheDJZiegler/hacktoberfest-roll-call/README.md

 ### 5. Add the following changes to your branch:

-Create a new file in the *assets* directory and name it username.js (where username is your GitHub Username)
+Create a new file in the *src/assets* directory and name it username.js (where username is your GitHub Username)

 In this file, you should add:
 ~~~